-Whether it was Michael or maybe Samuel L., we don't know who gave the Jackson Reef its name.
-We can say with certainty, however, that 'Jackson' is the northernmost reef of the four reefs of Tiran and that it became famous when a Cypriot cargo ship ran aground at full speed on 4 December 1981.
-The Jackson Reef is very popular among divers, but above all for the great likelihood of catching sight of hammerhead sharks during the summer months.
-However, this dive can be quite challenging when there is a current.
-Mooring is available.
+Whether it was Michael or Samuel L. who gave his name to the "Jackson Reef", we do not know.
+But we can say for sure that "Jackson" is the northernmost of the four reefs of Tiran and became famous because of a Cypriot cargo ship ("Lara") that hit the reef there with full force on December 04, 1981.
+The "Jackson Reef" is very popular among divers, especially because of the high chance to see hammerhead sharks here in the summer months.
+However, with current this dive is challenging.
+An mooring is available.

 The "Jackson Reef" resembles a triangle, the tip of which points towards the north.
 Exactly here lies the famous shipwreck "Lara", run aground and sunk in 1981.
 In the area of " Lara " you can always see hammerhead sharks, which are in the blue water and in pleasant depths between 10 and 30 meters.

 This highly frequented dive spot is not only a treat for divers, but also snorkelers get their money's worth at "Jackson Reef", as there are two shallow plateaus.
 Perfect for an underwater excursion with the whole family.
 Besides the "Lara", the remains of the old lighthouse are also among the highlights of the reef.

 Not only reef and hammerhead sharks can be seen with a little luck, but also magnificent coral gardens, red anemones, clownfish, horseeye jacks, eagle rays, napoleon wrasse, groupers or schools of tuna.
 See, be astonished, enjoy!

 - Plateau in the west: The plateau in the west hosts the wonderful coral garden, which could not be more colorful.
 We also find the bright red anemone here, at a depth of 28 meters.